 Give them a quick wash first.
 When dry, use a chalky finish paint to cover your pumpkin.
 Next, add some sparkle with metallic or glitter paint to create an ombre effect.

-3. Add Matisse-inspired shapes
+10. Add Matisse-inspired pattern

 Take inspiration from Henri Matisse by covering your pumpkins in colourful abstract shapes.
 Paint your pumpkin white, then use a Cricut cutting machine to cut out a selection of vinyl stickers.